LeanerCloud/AutoSpotting/FAQ.md

 - periodically receive news about the project, regardless of the amount they contribute (individuals are also more than welcome to join)
-- companies contributing at least $40/AWS account monthly can use the official binaries and are entitled to receive support for the deployments and subsequent updates and can subscribe for additional support services (custom development, maintaining forks, etc.), charged additionally.
+- are periodically notofied about the latest thoroughy tested stable binaries and are entitled to receive support for the deployments of AutoSpotting on their infrastructure.
-- all these support options are also available to individuals or non-profits who decide to contribute the same monthly fee.
+  - these support options are also available to individuals or non-profits who decide to contribute the same monthly fee.
 - see the [Patreon page](https://www.patreon.com/bePatron?c=979085) for more details.